Moves to Make… Before The Next Shoe Drops

 Other concerns should give you pause as well.
-Since 1961, recoveries on average have lasted about eight years — the current recovery started in June 2009.
-Do the math.
-According to time-proven cyclical patterns, an economic recession is in the cards for either 2018 of 2019.
+Since 1961, recoveries on average have lasted about eight years — roughly the length of the Obama recovery.
+According to cyclical precedents, an economic recession is in the cards for 2017.

 Is the bull on its last legs?

-The bull market is in its ninth year, which is perilously long by past standards.
+The bull market is nearing its eighth year, which is perilously long by past standards.
 It’s now the second-longest bull run in history and it can’t defy gravity forever.

 For the last four decades, every bull market has experienced a correction, which is simply a healthy restoration of equilibrium.

-The steep market drops of February and March were brutal, but many money managers and financial opinion leaders are calling for further market swoons this year.
+Most money managers and financial opinion leaders are calling for a stock market correction this year.
 By definition, a correction occurs when the market falls 10% from its 52-week high.

 With stock valuations now at excessive levels, you should welcome a correction.
 It’s hard to find value nowadays; a correction would put many appealing but overpriced stocks back on the bargain shelf.

-While you’re bracing for the inevitable stock market declines, there’s one proactive move you can make now to protect your portfolio: Trim your growth stock allocation.
+While you’re bracing for the inevitable correction, there’s one proactive move you can make now to protect your portfolio: Trim your growth stock allocation.

 The crashes of 1929, 1981, 1987 and the more recent tumbles of 2007-2009 are all examples of situations when investing in only growth stocks with the highest potential return was not the wisest course of action.